 Saul Proclaimed King

-17 Samuel called the people together to the Lord to Mizpah; 18 and he said to the Israelites, “The Lord God of Israel, says ‘I brought Israel up out of Egypt, and I delivered you out of the hand of the Egyptians, and out of the hand of all the kingdoms that oppressed you.’
-19 But you have today rejected your God, who himself saves you out of all your calamities and your distresses; and you have said to him, ‘No!
+17 Samuel called the people together to the Lord to Mizpah, 18 and he said to the Israelites, “The Lord God of Israel says ‘I brought Israel up out of Egypt, and I delivered you out of the hand of the Egyptians, and out of the hand of all the kingdoms that oppressed you.’
+19 But you have today rejected your God, who himself saves you from all your adversities and distress, and you have said to him, ‘No!
 Set a king over us.’
-Now therefore present yourselves before the Lord by your tribes, and by your thousands.”
+Now therefore present yourselves before the Lord by your tribes and by your thousands.”

 20 So Samuel brought all the tribes of Israel near, and the tribe of Benjamin was chosen.
-21 He brought the tribe of Benjamin near by their families; and the family of the Matrites was chosen.
-Then Saul the son of Kish was chosen; but when they looked for him, he could not be found.
-22 Therefore they asked of God further, “Is there yet a man to come here?”
+21 He brought the tribe of Benjamin near by their families, and the family of the Matrites was chosen.
+Then Saul the son of Kish was chosen, but when they looked for him, he could not be found.
+22 Therefore they asked the Lord again, “Is there a man still to come here?”

-The Lord answered, “Behold, he has hidden himself among the baggage.”
+The Lord answered, “He has hidden himself among the baggage.”

-23 They ran and got him there.
-When he stood among the people, he was higher than any of the people from his shoulders and upward.
+23 They ran and got him from there.
+When he stood among the people, he was a head taller than any of the people.

 24 Samuel said to all the people, “Do you see him whom the Lord has chosen, that there is no one like him among all the people?”